discreetlogcontracts/dlcspecs/Oracle.md

 In the case where the number of digits that make up the outcome value exceeds the number of r-values that the oracle committed to, the oracle should sign the maximal possible value that it can attest to.
 In the case where the outcome value became negative but the oracle did not provide an extra R-value, it should sign the value 0.
 The minimum and maximum values that can be attested to by an oracle should thus be interpreted as `max_value or more` and `min_value or less`.
-This enables contracting party to specify payouts for the overflow and underflow cases, and avoid having to use the refund path which in most cases would be unfair.
+This enables contracting party to specify payouts for the overflow and underflow cases, and avoid having to use the refund path which in most cases would be unfair.<sup id="foot1">[1](#f1)</sup>
-More complex constructions where considered to handle these, but the simplicity of the currently specified approach is the reason that it was chosen.

 The oracle must separately provide an array of R values, one for each of the digit that will be signed, with the first value of the array being used for signing the leftmost digit.
 If the is-signed value is true, an additional R-value must be provided as the first element in this array, which will be used to sign the string "+" in case of an outcome with a positive value or zero value and the string "-" in case of an outcome with a negative one.
 In practice this array is provided as part of the [Oracle events](#Oracle-events) structure.